Yiadh/k8s-summary/README.md

 **replicaSet** = declared in essentially the same way as Replication Controllers, except that they have more options for the selector.

+However there is one major difference between replication controller and replica set.
+Replica Set requires a selector definition.

+The selector section helps the Replica Set identify what PODs fall under it.

+But why would you have to specify what PODs fall under it if you have provided the contents of the POD definition file itself in the template.
+It's because ReplicaSet can also manage PODs that were not created as part of the replica set creation.

+So for example there were PODs created before the creation of the replica set that match labels specified in the selector.
+The Replica set will also take those PODs into consideration when creating the replicas.

 **deployment** = declaratively manages a replicaSet

 **statefulSet** = like a deployment, but for non-interchangeable (or stateful) underlying pods